JellyRollJunior/leet-code-journal/README.md

     * DO NOT READ: Ok thinking about the interative solution, we can do an IN-ORDER traversal using a stack to ensure the BST is valid!
 Smart!
 * Min Stack
     * An actual good question for practicing PRACTICAL CODING SKILLS
+    * Hint: Implement your own data class -> don't use a prebuilt
     * Redo!